anikanakatte/microposts/README.md

 $ npm run build
 ```

+### Starting backend server

-Start the json-server application which contains all the post data
+Start the json-server application which contains all the posts data

 ```
 $ npm run json:server
 ```

+### Serve the application

 Run webpack-dev-server to serve the application